uci-inf-133/a3-spotify/readme.txt

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

-*/20
+*/10
-- */2 Communicating with the webserver
+- */1 Communicating with the webserver
-- */5 Spotify browser home page
+- */1 Populating information about the user
-- */4 Spotify browser artist page
+- */3 Populating the search component
-- */3 Spotify browser album page
+- */2 Artist page
-- */3 Spotify browser track page
+- */1.5 Album page
-- */3 Spotify browser custom page
+- */1.5 Track page

 2. How long, in hours, did it take you to complete this assignment?